Video Celebrates America the Beautiful

 As I often do with background clips, I took the flag out of focus with a gausian blur filter.
 Doing this makes the video you stack on top of it pop-out better.
 The flag is a background, and it needs to be unobtrusive as it adds to the overall affect.

 I then got a shot of the Statue of Liberty and put it on video line #2 in my timeline.
-I matted out the background, which was mostly blue sky, with an 8-point garbage matt filter.
+I matted out the background, which was mostly blue sky, with an 8-point garbage matte filter.
 I softened the edges of it quite a bit, so some sky still shows around her.
-The blue sky looks pretty on top of the flag.
+The blue sky looks pretty on top of the flag and blends in well.

 DIGITAL, KEYFRAME ZOOM-IN